-In February 2002, we obtained an \$8.5 million term loan with First Victoria National Bank, the remaining principal balance of which was approximately \$0.3 million at April 30, 2005.
-The loan is payable in forty-eight equal installments of approximately \$197,000 and bears interest at the rate of prime plus 1/2%.
-The loan is secured by lease pool equipment and all proceeds from lease pool equipment leases and sales.
+In February 2002, we obtained an \$8.5 million term loan with First Victoria National Bank, the remaining principal balance of which was repaid as of July 31, 2005.
+The loan was payable in forty-eight equal installments of approximately \$197,000 bearing interest at the rate of prime plus 1/2%.
+The loan was secured by lease pool equipment and all proceeds from lease pool equipment leases and sales.